Galaxy Protoclusters as Drivers of Cosmic Reionization: I. Bubble Overlap at Redshift z ~ 7 in LAGER-z7OD1: Discussion

 Evidence for bubble overlap is a a key result of our analysis of LAGER-z7OD1.
 Although the amount of overlap is sensitive to how we model the ISM attenuation of \lya, we consistently find three distinct pockets of ionized gas in the protocluster.
 Adopting the {\it dv-bubble} scenario for illustration, their characteristic sizes are $14 \pm 0.7$~cMpc in the western sub-cluster, $11 \pm 3$~cMpc in the eastern subcluster, and $12 \pm 2$~cMpc in the LAE-15 region.
 These length scales are quite similar to the predictions of \citet{Lu2024} in the post-overlap phase.
 They created large volume (1.6 cGpc)$^3$ simulations using {\it 21 cmfast} \citep{Mesinger2011} and explored the impact of different reionization histories on the sizes of ionized bubbles.
 Figure~3 of \citet[][THESAN]{Neyer2024} shows the bubble evolution produced by more accurate radiation transport, albeit in a much smaller volume simulation.
 The median bubble size in the THESAN simulations is indistinguishable from the \citet{Furlanetto2005} curve at $\barxh < 0.6$.
 The differences among these predictions are comparble in size to the systematic uncertainties in our measurements.

-The models still provide importanant insight about environmental bias.
-Since LAEs often reside in overdensities, their environment is expected to grow larger than average bubbles.
-When restricted to galaxies as bright as LAGER-z7OD1 LAEs, the sizes of THESAN bubbles \citep[][Fig.~3 yellow curve for $M_{UV} < -19$]{Neyer2024} grows, shifting upward and overlapping the median bubble size in the \citet{Lu2024} gradual reionization model.
+{\clm The models still provide importanant insight about environmental bias.
+Galaxy overdensities likely ionize the first large bubbles \citep{Furlanetto2004, Lu2024}.
+Since these cosmic H~II regions enhance \lya\ transmission \citep{Haiman2002}, reionization-era LAEs may select overdensities. } When restricted to galaxies as bright as LAGER-z7OD1 LAEs, the sizes of THESAN bubbles \citep[][Fig.~3 yellow curve for $M_{UV} < -19$]{Neyer2024} grows, shifting upward and overlapping the median bubble size in the \citet{Lu2024} gradual reionization model.
 That model (blue curve in Fig.~\ref{fig:Rion_Growth}) shifts upward in Fig.~\ref{fig:Rion_Growth} to the solid, gray line when restricted to overdensities.
 While these models predict a similar environmental shift in the median bubble size, the very wide range in bubble radii at a fixed overdensity (or luminosity) makes it difficult to measure by the time $\barxh$ drops to 0.5. \citet[][Figures~5 and 6]{Neyer2024} predict a much stronger environmental distinction at earlier times when $\barxh = 0.9$.

 From the model comparison, we conclude that reionization has entered the percolation phase in LAGER-z7OD1.
 The slow, early growth of the bubbles has reached bubble overlap, and we expect dramatic growth in bubble size in a short period.
 In the limit of the full correction for interstellar attenuation, our large $R_i^{dust}$ values could be interpreted as evidence for some fully ionized sightlines.
 We argued that our measurements of \lya\ escape fraction and equivalent width favor some IGM attenuation, but the supression relative to local samples is only a 1 to 2 standard deviation result.
 Unless it has already occurred, the ensuing flash ionization is about to sweep through the entire protocluster.
 The inside-out growth of the first ionized pockets is also expected to quench star formation in low mass halos \citep{Gnedin2000,Zier2025} and contribute to the observed dependence of galaxy properties on environment \citep{Dressler1980, Kodama2001}.